datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
 In the previous section we created our input function, defined the feature columns and our linear regressor.
 Now we are at the right position to train and evaluate our model.

-Moreover, as a last step we will predict miles per gallon for the first 3 rows.
+Moreover, as a last step we will predict miles per gallon values for the first 3 rows.

 Ok, let's move on.